CodeHunt101/employee-hierarchy-challenge/README.md

 - _Express_ was the chosen _Node.js_ framework for the Back-End as it quickly allows to build a TypeScript backend structure.

 - The Back-End takes care of most of the logic, including the development of the data structure that contains the employees with hiearchical information.
-The fron-end uses this data to render the informat as per the requirements.
+The front-end uses this data to render the informat as per the requirements.

 - _TailwindCSS_ (powered by _DaisyUI_), is the CSS framework layout and stylings.